 The Admissions Appeal Committee reviews all transfer credit appeals.
 Their decision is final.
-All appeals must be submitted in writing to the Registrar's Office by the established deadline.
+All appeals must be submitted in writing to the Registrar's Office within two weeks of the date on the transfer credit letter.
 Appeals will only be considered if new or additional supporting information is available to supplement the original transfer credit application.